aslak3/cpu/README.md

 * Load and store instructions operate either through a register or an immediate address
 * Clear instruction
 * Simple status bits: zero, negative, carry
-* ALU operations are: add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy
+* ALU operations are: add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, compare
 * ALU operations are of the form DEST <= DEST op OPERAND, or DEST <= op DEST, where both are registers.
 * Conditional jumps: always, on each flag set and on each flag clear
 * Nop instruction